 If you or your loved one has an IVC filter we can help you determine the type of IVC filter you have, and whether you may have a compensable claim.
 Use the chat feature on this website to chat 24/7 or call us now at 1800LAW1010 for a free, no obligation case evaluation.

-IVC (Inferior Vena Cava) is a major vein that carries deoxygenated blood from the lower body into the right atrium of the heart muscle.
-An IVC Filter (also known as a vena cava filter or blood clot filter) is a small wire cage-like device that is implanted in the major blood vessel between the lower half of the body and the heart.
+The Inferior Vena Cava (IVC) is a major vein that carries deoxygenated blood from the lower body into the right atrium of the heart.
+An IVC Filter (also known as a vena cava filter or blood clot filter) is a small wire cage-like device that is implanted in the IVC between the lower half of the body and the heart.
 Its purpose is to prevent potentially life-threatening blood clots from entering the heart, lungs or brain by catching the clots in the bloodstream and allowing them to dissipate over time.
-The filters are implanted in patients who are frequently at high risk of pulmonary embolism (PE) but whose blood clots cannot be controlled with blood thinners and other anticoagulant medications.
+The filters are implanted in patients who are frequently at high risk of pulmonary embolism (PE) but whose blood clots cannot be controlled with blood thinners or other anticoagulant medications.
 IVC Filters have been around since the late 1960s and were originally designed as permanent, non-removable implants.
-In 2003 and 2004, the first permanent IVC Filters with the option to retrieve entered the marketplace.
+In 2003 and 2004, the first IVC Filters with the option to retrieve entered the marketplace.